whaakman/azure-docs.nl-nl/articles/vpn-gateway/vpn-gateway-troubleshoot-vpn-point-to-site-connection-problems.md

     e8Jcej7mzunzyjz4chN0/WVF94MtxbUkLkqP
     -----END CERTIFICATE-----

-## <a name="azure-portal-error-failed-to-save-the-vpn-gateway-and-the-resource-name-is-invalid"></a>Fout bij de Azure portal: opslaan van de VPN-gateway is mislukt en de resourcenaam is ongeldig
+## <a name="azure-portal-error-failed-to-save-the-vpn-gateway-and-the-resource-name-is-invalid"></a>Azure portal-fout: Opslaan van de VPN-gateway is mislukt en de resourcenaam is ongeldig

 ### <a name="symptom"></a>Symptoom